Abbe98/ksamsok-rest/README.md

-# K-Samsök REST
+# K-samsök REST

-K-Samsök REST is an JSON REST API built as a proxy for the K-Samsök (Swedish Open Cultural Heritage) API.
+K-samsök REST is an JSON REST API built as a proxy for the K-samsök (Swedish Open Cultural Heritage) API.

 ## API Documentation